TwinFan/LTAPI/README.md

 - may want to do init/cleanup work in the constructor and destructor,
 - may want to override `virtual bool updateAircraft()` so that you can do some own work whenever a/c information changes,
 - must provide a callback for creating new empty objects when `LTAPIConnect::UpdateAcList()` finds a new aircraft in the sky.
+- most likely want to handle the list of removed aircrafts (before they are destroyed) similar to what `LoopCBUpdateAcListEnhanced` does.

 All the rest of the code deals with the example, which is: The class `EnhAircraft` also manages the line number in the output display, i.e. once it found a line it stays there.
 Also allows to show text "---removed---" for some time when a/c was removed.

 ## Building the Example

 - Mac: Open the XCode project `LTAPI.xcodeproj`.
 There might be paths you way want to check...especially the path the resulting plugin is copied to after build (Targets > Build Phases > Copy Files).
 - Windows: Open the Visual Studio solution `LTAPI.sln`.
 Also here you might need to check directories.
 There is a copy command to my X-Plane installation in the _Post Build Event_.
+(Build directories are a bit ugly at the moment, too...)
-- Linux: As I don't have a Linux environment myself I provide a Docker environment to build the Linux version, which I have not tested yet.
+- Linux: As I don't have a Linux environment myself I provide a Docker environment to build the Linux version based on a `CMakeList`, which I have not tested yet.
 Can't even say if it starts.
     - You need [Docker](https://www.docker.com/get-started)
     - `cd docker`
     - `make`